• Skip to primary navigation

 • 1 ½ cups white sugar

-• 15- oz. can pumpkin
+• 1 (15-oz) can pure pumpkin purée

-• ½ cup melted butter
+• ½ cup melted butter OR oil

 Instructions

-Make the streusel:
+Make streusel:

-Make the pumpkin bread:
+Make pumpkin bread:

-• Prep: Preheat your oven to 350°F. Grease and line TWO 9×5 inch loaf pans.
+• Prep: Preheat your oven to 350°F. Grease and line TWO 9×5 inch OR 8×5 inch loaf pans.

 NOTE!!
 This recipe makes TWO LOAVES.
-Please use TWO 9×5 INCH LOAF PANS, if you bake this recipe in one pan, your bread will NOT cook – if you only have one pan, this recipe is fine to halve.
+Please use TWO LOAF PANS, if you bake this recipe in one pan, your bread will NOT cook – if you only have one pan, this recipe is fine to halve.

 • Combine dry ingredients: Stir together flour, pumpkin pie spice, baking powder and salt in a large mixing bowl and set aside.